 Glamping at Bear Rock Adventures: Colebrook, NH

 Bear Rock Adventures is a year-round Polaris adventures outfitter providing side-by-sides and snowmobiles for exploring the Great North Woods.
 With Bear Rock Adventures, you can explore 1,000 miles of trails on guided and unguided tours.
-More recently, Bear Rock has partnered with Tentrr to offer premium New Hampshire glamping adventures to go along with your ATV experience.
+More recently, Bear Rock has set up beautifully rustic tents to offer premium New Hampshire glamping adventures to go along with your ATV experience.

 Each site includes a canvas glamping tent with a personal wood stove for cold nights, a queen-size bed for maximum comfort, a picnic table, Adirondack chairs, a camp toilet, and a fire pit with a grill.
 Choose from four different sites, each perched atop a small mountain that shows the vast landscape of the Great North Woods and Canada during the day, and a breathtaking amount of stars and the Milky Way at night.

 Best time to visit this New Hampshire glamping spot: Summer and fall are best.

 Outdoor recreation near Colebrook: These glamping sites are just off the ‘Ride The Wilds’ ATV trail system.
 Dixville Notch & Connecticut have numerous hiking trails as well.

 Nestled on the edge of a stream on a 1200-acre bison and elk farm, this tiny cottage in Errol, New Hampshire makes for a relaxing getaway for a single or couple.
 Swim in the stream, visit the farm animals, hike the trails, or simply relax with a book on the balcony.
 With a queen-size bed, claw foot tub, and mini kitchen you may never want to go back to reality.
 The Tea House includes Wi-Fi and is pet-friendly.

 Best time to visit this tiny home: Summer and fall would be lovely!